 D. You will receive verification by mail or telephone when the enrollment process is complete and the student's acceptance has been finalized.

-The 2013-2014 Tuition and Rate Schedule is available to download in PDF format by clicking on the graphic above.
+The 2017-2018 Tuition and Rate Schedule for Altamonte Christian School is available to download in PDF format by clicking on the graphic above.

+We accept Step Up For Students Scholarship recipients!
 Step Up For Students provides K-12 scholarships for low-income school children.
-Does your family qualify for the free or reduced lunch program?
-If so, you may qualify for this program too.
-Students who qualify may receive more than $4,000 for private school tuition.
+Students who qualify may receive more than $5272.00 for private school tuition.

 The following fees are non-refundable.